MikeJouni/Rewixxcloudapp/backend/README.md

 - **Connection Pool**: HikariCP with optimized settings
 - **SSL**: Required for production database connections

+### AWS S3 Setup

+1. Create an S3 bucket for file storage
+2. Configure CORS for the bucket to allow uploads from your frontend domain
+3. Set up IAM user with S3 permissions
+4. Add the credentials to your environment variables

 ## Running the Application

 ### Prerequisites